ibm-cloud-docs/containers/cs_cluster.md

         ```
         {: screen}

-    3. Check to see if a public and private VLAN already exists in the {{site.data.keyword.BluSoftlayer_notm}} for this account.
+    3. Check to see if a public and private VLAN already exists in the IBM Bluemix Infrastructure (SoftLayer) for this account.

         ```
         bx cs vlans <location>